TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation.rst

    returned.

 Method :php:`updateNecessary`
-   Is called to check whether the updater has to run.
+   Is called to check whether the upgrade wizard has to run.
 Return :php:`true`, if an update is necessary, :php:`false` if not.
-If false is returned, the upgrade wizard will not be displayed in the list of available wizards.
+If :php:`false` is returned, the upgrade wizard will not be displayed in the list of available wizards.

 Method :php:`getPrerequisites`